Wanted (2010 film): Plot

-Rajkumar Banerjee /Raja (Jeet) and Joy (Indrajit Chakraborty) are professional assassins and partners.
-They charge Rs.
-15 million per assassination.
+In Chalsa, Rajkumar Banerjee alias Raja, kills the notorious gangster duo Killu and Billu who were considered to be the 'Terror of Chalsa' because they murdered his parents, when he was at the age group of 15.
+He escapes to Kolkata and joins the gang of Sadhu, another crime boss and gets the company of Joy.
+After a big bank burglary at night, Sadhu gets arrested by the Kolkata Police as his right-hand man Aslaam betrayed him by calling the police and making them know about all the plans of Sadhu.
+But in jail, Raja kills the officer who accompanied Aslaam and runs away with Joy.

-Amarnath Ganguly is a party leader and wants to stage his own attempted assassination to garner the sympathy vote in the upcoming election.
-His colleague Shubhankar Banerjee (Biplab Chatterjee) hooks him up with Raja.
-Ganguly is killed by someone else.
-Police immediately surround the skyscraper.
-Raja is about the exit the building when there is a car accident with his car.
+After being grown up, Raja does the daylight murder of Aslaam at a bazaar in Kidderpore fulfilling his revenge and escapes with Joy.
+On the other hand, Amarnath Ganguly is a party leader who wants to stage his own attempted assassination to garner the sympathy vote in the upcoming election.
+His colleague Shubhankar Banerjee hooks him up with Raja.
+Raja demands ₹1.50 crores for the false murder.
+In the meeting ceremony, near Ballygunge railway station, where the assassination was to happen, Ganguly is shot by someone else.
+Police immediately identify the unprepared housing complex from where the assassination took place and surround the skyscraper.
+Raja is about to exit the building when there is a car accident with his car.
 Raja assumes that Joy has died in the accident.
 Raja goes to the top of the building with the police in pursuit.
-A passing train offers Raja an escape with a rope to land on the train.
+A passing train through Ballygunge station, offers Raja an escape with a rope to land on the train.

-Raja meets Shibu (Atanu Mukherjee) who reveals that he ran away from his village, Ganganagar, when he was young; he is now returning to his village.
-The police site Raja but shoot Shibu.
-Raja escapes to Ganganagar.
-Shibhu's family believes Raja to be their son and accepts him.
+In the train, Raja meets Shibu who reveals that he ran away from his village, Ganganagar, when he was young; he is now returning to his village.
+When the train was at the Kharagpur railway station, the police site Raja but shoot Shibu.
+Raja escapes to Ganganagar to inform them about Shibu's death, but Shibu's family believes Raja to be their son and accepts him.
+Pooja, with whom Shibu's marriage was to happen, falls in love with Raja.